 The API, a three-digit number on a scale of 200 to 1,000 points, is the result of a formula that includes data calculations such as statewide ranking and standardized test results.
 Scores are available for individual schools, subgroups of more than 100 students within schools, school districts and the state as a whole.

-By comparison, scores for white students have gone up 17 percent at Woodside (to 839 from 718) and 5 percent at M-A (to 902 from 858).
+By comparison, scores for white students have gone up 17 percent at Woodside (to 839 from 718) and 5 percent at M-A (to 902 from 858) since 1999-2000.
 Both schools ranked at or near the top among similar schools, as did Summit Preparatory Charter High School in Redwood City.

-Not all students make it on to the API radar.
+Not all student subgroups make it on to the API radar.
 At both Woodside and M-A, African-American, Asian-American and Pacific Islander student subgroups, for example, did not meet the 100-student minimum.

-The two schools' overall APIs for the decade have risen 24 percent and 22 percent, respectively, compared with 21 percent for the Sequoia Union High School District which, for 2009, came in at 770.
+The two schools' overall APIs for the decade have risen 24 percent and 22 percent, respectively, compared with 21 percent for the Sequoia Union High School District, which, for 2009-10, came in at 770.

 Statewide, the high school API is 714, a 6 percent increase over the past five years.

-At Summit Prep, which has three years of records with the state, the distance between white and Hispanic students is less pronounced at 884 and 747, respectively, for 2009.
-These numbers have not changed appreciably since 2006.
+At Summit Preparatory Charter High School, which has three years of records with the state, the distance between white and Hispanic students is less pronounced at 884 and 747, respectively, for 2009-10.
+These numbers have not changed appreciably since 2006-07.

-Go to cde.ca.gov and click on the link "Accountability Progress Reporting" for complete scores.
+For complete scores, go to this link and click on the link "Accountability Progress Reporting."
 Follow the directions for API information.

 Standardized test scores in English and math are essentially the same for seventh-graders who went on to M-A, Woodside and Summit Prep, according to data provided by the Sequoia Union High School District.